 This includes the following fibres-

-Cotton is used in the manufacturing of bedsheets and usually used in summers as it keeps us ventilated.
+Cotton is used in the manufacturing of bedsheets and is usually used in summers as it keeps us ventilated.

 These are also known as man-made fibers.
-Synthetic fibers are obtained by chemical processing of petrochemicals.
+Synthetic fibers are obtained by the chemical processing of petrochemicals.
 The synthetic fibers can be woven into a fabric, just like natural fiber.
 Synthetic fibers have a wide range of use ranging from household articles like ropes, buckets, furniture, containers, etc. to highly specialized uses in aircrafts, ships, spacecrafts, health care, etc.

 Synthetic fibers and plastics are made up of molecules called polymers.
 A polymer is a large molecule formed by combination of many small molecules, each of which is called a monomer.